mmiah0/Insight/README.md

 <<<<<<< HEAD
-# Outputs are performed for the first three columns due to to time constraint.
+# Outputs are performed for the first three columns due to time constraint.
 Also unit tests are not performed yet.
 =======
 # Insight
 Data engineering coding challenge